Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Implementation and numerical experiments

-Fig.~\ref{Fig:h2_noise} shows that both the ensemble energy and individual energies exhibit convergence in the noisy simulation.
+Figure~\ref{Fig:h2_noise} shows that both the ensemble energy and individual energies exhibit convergence in the noisy simulation.
 We observe this trend: the ensemble energy oscillates about a stabilized average value which lies higher than the exact result.
-Interestingly, while the first and second excited states reach the exact value, the ground, and third excited states do not.
+Interestingly, while the first and second excited state reaches the exact value, the ground, and third excited state does not.
 The variational algorithm's capability in obtaining `correct' parameters \cite{vqe-theory} makes it possible for ensemble energies to stabilize at a specific level.
 Yet, the effect of noise (in particular, the depolarization errors prevalent in NISQ devices) may not be evenly dispersed across all individual energies.
-It can be observed in Fig.~\ref{Fig:h2_noise} that the ground and the first-excited energies obtained under noisy conditions are higher than the ED results.
+It can be observed in Figure~\ref{Fig:h2_noise} that the ground and the first-excited energies obtained under noisy conditions are higher than the ED results.
 Conversely, the second and third excited state results are lower than ED, suggesting that they exhibit characteristics of a totally mixed ensemble (see gray line).
 We can then predict the trend of the noisy energies according to their position with respect to the totally mixed state $\Tr(H)/4$.
 This fact could be exploited in the development of error mitigation techniques tailored to ensemble energies.
-Thus, QP-VQE shows intrinsic resilience to noise, which can be potentially improved through error mitigation.
+Thus, purified SSVQE shows intrinsic resilience to noise, which can be potentially improved through error mitigation.